Easy Day Trips from Paris

-Paris is an incredible city with many things to see and do.
+Paris is an incredible destination with many fun things to see and do.
 But if you have any more than three days in Paris, take the opportunity to get out of the city and see more of France as there are some great day trips from Paris.

-The list of wonderful day trips from Paris is very long.
+The list of beautiful day trips outside Paris is very long.
 However, if you visit Paris for the first time, we suggest sticking to the top day trips from Paris: there must be a reason to be that popular!

-We won’t deny that popularity means more crowds but it also means better connections with public transportation for DIY travelers.
-Also, the best day trips from Paris are proposed by all the tour operators which means more competitive prices in case you decide to book a day tour.
+We won’t deny that popularity means more people, but it also means better connections with public transportation for travelers.
+Also, the best day trips from Paris are proposed by all the tour operators, which means more competitive prices if you decide to book a day tour.

-Here’s the definitive list of best day trips from Paris, featuring historic cities, seaside towns, world heritage wonders, and adventures in the great French countryside.
+Here’s the definitive list of the best Paris day trips featuring historic cities, seaside towns, world heritage wonders, and adventures in the great French countryside.

-Top Day Trips from Paris – Best Way to Visit
+Paris Day Trips – Best Way to Visit

 Most of the best day trips from Paris are easy to plan by train.
 The French rail network links all the major towns and cities while also linking up many small towns in rural France.
-If you know a few simple tips about how to use trains in France, then it’s an absolute breeze.
+If you know a few simple tips about using trains in France, then it’s an absolute breeze.